Golden Congo: Unique awards

 Some Golden Congos have only been given once.
 In 1985 Alejo Durán was awarded the "Special Congo" (Spanish: Congo Especial).

 In 1989 Alfredo de la Fe won a Golden Congo for "Best Solo Artist".
 In 1994 Cristian del Real received an honourable mention as the "boy genius of the timbal."

-In 2025 a Platinum Congo (Congo Platino) was awarded via audience applause to Orquesta La Máxima.

 Related awards

 Golden Congos are also given for floats and dancers that take part in the Battle of the Flowers parade of the Barranquilla Carnival.

 Night of Orchestras

 At the Barranquilla Carnival Night of Orchestras (Spanish: Noche de Orquestas) a jury awards Golden Congos in the same genre categories (Note: i.e. vallenato, merengue, tropical, salsa, urbano, folk) as the Orchestra Festival, and in addition awards the "Antonio María Peñaloza" prize for an unpublished song.

 The competition at the Night of Orchestras is open to musicians and groups from Barranquilla and the surrounding region.

 The awards at the Night of Orchestras were first given in 2018, and the winners received automatic entry to the competition at the Orchestra Festival that year.

 In 2019 no competition was held at the Orchestra Festival, and since then winners at the Night of Orchestras have been granted entry to the Orchestra Festival the following year, as opposed to the same year.